NikoStein/TDS_data/f1fakeapi_documentation.md

 ### `/f1fakeapi/constructors/{constructorId}/results/1.json`

 - **Method:** GET
-- **Description:** Get the results of all races won by a specific constructor.
+- **Description:** Get the results of all races by a specific constructor.
 - **Response:** A JSON object containing details of all races won by the specified constructor.

 ### `/f1fakeapi/{year}.json`